Clark Paulsen, Division Chief

 Returning to the home or headquarters location on days off or weekends does not interrupt the continuity of the assignment and does not exempt the travel from long-term assignment requirements.

-Travel expense claims without an exception approval will be reimbursed in accordance with the applicable long-term rates cited by the bargaining unit contract and DPA section 599.619 (1).
+Travel expense claims without an exception approval will be reimbursed in accordance with the applicable long-term rates cited by the bargaining unit contract and CCR section 599.619 (1).
 For information on long-term reimbursement rates, see Long-Term Assignment.

 Efforts to secure lodging at an establishment that offers long-term, extended stay or monthly rates catering to the long-term visitor must be documented prior to filing an extension request.